 The stern of the Marlin 300 is nearly all engine with a stainless steel re-boarding ladder on the starboard side.
 The ladder is molded-into the fiberglass platform, and just below it begins the 300’s rub rail, which circles the entire boat and is made of high-quality PVC with a stainless steel insert.

 Just forward of the re-boarding ladder is the transom door.
 The stout door is made of fiberglass with a heavy-duty stainless steel latch on the inside just below the cockpit bolster that extends to include the transom door.
-The door opens out, which we prefer so it does not restrict cockpit space and can be used in emergency dewatering.
+The door opens out, which we prefer so it does not restrict cockpit space.

 The cockpit on the Marlin 300 is the primary fishing space, and is broken up forward by two steps up to the helm deck and access to the cabin below.
 A bolster wraps around the cockpit with four dedicated rod holders mounted into the reinforced gunwales.
 Rod racks are under both gunwales.
 Just below these are toe rails that can be used when hauling in the big one.
 On the hardtop legs, two to each side, are stainless steel rocket launchers.

 Along the transom is the freshwater cockpit shower.
 The majority of the transom panel, however, is taken up by the 300’s 290-quart (274 L) fish box, which has LED lights and drains overboard.
 On the port end of the transom is a lift-out storage bin under a fixed cutting board.
 Under the bin is access to two battery banks with four batteries.

 There is a fold-down bench seat facing forward on the transom as well with marine-grade weather-resistant upholstery.
 Below the seat is an access hatch to levered seacocks and the 5 kW generator.